 Can be configured as an alarm or shutdown.
-If configured as a shutdown, the control will drive to Shutdown Position (using position control) if this fault is detected.
-If configured as an alarm, the control will attempt to continue normal operation.
+If configured as a shutdown, the control will drive to Fail Direction (using position control) if this fault is detected.
+If configured as an alarm, the control will attempt to continue normal operation if this fault is detected.